Australian returns home from holiday with spider in stomach

 After returning to Australia earlier this week, doctors removed the tropical visitor.

-"They managed to pull the spider out of my naval and put it in a specimen jar and took it away," said Maxwell, whose mates have nicknamed him "Spiderman".
+"They managed to pull the spider out of my navel and put it in a specimen jar and took it away," said Maxwell, whose mates have nicknamed him "Spiderman".

 (Reporting by Pauline Askin; Editing by Michael Perry)